-Feature Description Forecast revenues The basis used to determine the value assigned to the forecast revenues is the volume growth in the key metrics and the forecasted pricing terms for each client.
-A probability factor was applied to \$ Loaded values (the major driver of revenues) following consideration of recent contracts and the sales pipeline and ultimately the following transaction volume growth rates, which represent the lower end of the growth rate scenarios, was the resulting output for the purpose of the value in use assessment: Actual FY 17 Forecast FY18-FY21 CAGR Australia \$ Loaded growth 18.4% 33.2% Europe \$ Loaded growth 37.4% 31.0% North America \$ Loaded growth 1,380.1% 28.4% Forecast Growth Actual and forecast growth in the FY17 and FY18 financial years is driven primarily by customer programs which were launched during financial year FY17 and growth increases in FY18 represent the full year equivalent growth.
-Forecast growth represent management's best estimates of loads related new customer contracts which have been signed but are will commence in FY18.
-Forecast gross margin The basis used to determine the value assigned to the forecasted gross margins achieved in FY18, conservatively decreased for margin erosior assigned to gross margins reflect past experience, with provision for massles volumes. n thereafter.
-Thus, values Interest Income Interest income on stored value is based on the relevant Central Bank of beginning of the budgeted year, less the specific yield charged by each rate at the Exchange rates Exchange rates are based on the relevant market rates at the beginning g of the FY17 year Weighted Average Cost of Capital (WACC) The above long-term growth rate for each of the CGUs does not excee rate for the business in which the CGU operates. d the long-term av erage growth The discount rate applied to the cash flows of each of the Group's CGU's is based on the risk free rate for ten year Commonwealth Government bonds as at 30 June 2017, adjusted for a risk premium to reflect both the increased risk of investing in equities.
-In making this adjustment, inputs required are the equity markets risk premium (that is the required increased return required over and above a risk free rate by an investor who is investing in the market as a whole) and the risk adjustment, beta, applied to reflect the risk of the Group relative to the market as a whole, giving rise to the Group's Cost of Equity Capital.
-The Group's WACC is calculated with reference to its Cost of Equity Capital, based on a theoretical long-term capital structure for the Group (comprising 80% equity and 20% debt).
+Feature Description Forecast revenues The basis used to determine the value assigned to the forecast re metrics and the forecasted pricing terms for each client.
+A probal values (the major driver of revenues) following consideration of recultimately the following transaction volume growth rates, which rate scenarios, was the resulting output for the purpose of the va bility factor was applied cent contracts and the sa represent the lower end to \$ Loaded les pipeline and Actual FY 17 Forecast FY18-FY21 CAGR Australia \$ Loaded growth 18.4% 33.2% Europe \$ Loaded growth 37.4% 31.0% North America \$ Loaded growth 1,380.1% 28.4% Forecast Growth Actual and forecast growth in the FY17 and FY18 financial years programs which were launched during financial year FY17 and gr full year equivalent growth.
+Forecast growth represent managem new customer contracts which have been signed but are will compared to the contracts which have been signed but are will contract. rowth increases in FY18 nent's best estimates of I represent the Forecast gross margin The basis used to determine the value assigned to the forecasted margins achieved in FY18, conservatively decreased for margin e to gross margins reflect past experience, with provision for margi volumes. rosion thereafter.
+Thus, values assigned Interest Income Interest income on stored value is based on the relevant Central beginning of the budgeted year, less the specific yield charged by rate at the Exchange rates Exchange rates are based on the relevant market rates at the beg ginning of the FY17 year Weighted Average Cost of Capital (WACC) The above long-term growth rate for each of the CGUs does not ex for the business in which the CGU operates. ceed the long-term avera age growth rate The discount rate applied to the cash flows of each of the Group's ten year Commonwealth Government bonds as at 30 June 2017, both the increased risk of investing in equities.
+In making this adjumarkets risk premium (that is the required increased return require investor who is investing in the market as a whole) and the risk adjuof the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the market as a whole, giving rise to the Group relative to the G adjusted for a risk prem ustment, inputs required red over and above a risk ustment, beta, applied to Group's Cost of Equity C ium to reflect I are the equity I free rate by an O reflect the risk Capital.
+The Group's WACC is calculated with reference to its Cost of Equ term capital structure for the Group (comprising 80% equity and neoretical long-